Updated on 6th January, 2023 by Martin Astley

 Try not to stress if you have no clue about what I’m discussing, it’s very simple.

 When you lift the cover of your toilet tank, it should look something like this: (attach images) infographic

 It’s a smart thought to know how to unblock a toilet when it’s full while you try to get it unclogged.
 First of all, if your toilet is blocked and not draining, don’t flush it.
-Since we have that covered, the other way to unblock a toilet pipe is to keep your toilet from flooding is to cut the water supply to the toilet tank.
+Since we have that covered, the other way to keep your toilet from flooding is to cut the water supply to the toilet tank.

 How to Unblock a Toilet With Cling Film

-Bathroom tissue will as a rule clog a toilet, which can be fixed with cling firms.
-In case you’re unsure about the nature of the tissue, you can check the name to check if it will break up effectively in the water.
+Bathroom tissue will as a rule clog a toilet, which can be fixed with cling films.
+In case you’re unsure about the nature of the tissue, you can search the name to check if it is degradable effectively in the water.